Suei43/dropbox-file-upload-api/README.md

 ## Contributing

 This is an open-source project, and contributions from the community are welcome!
 If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.
 For guidelines on contributing, please refer to the CONTRIBUTING.md file.
-Please note, this project is licensed under the <a href="https://opensource.org/license/mit/">MIT License.</a>
+Please note, this project is licensed under the <a href="https://opensource.org/license/mit/">MIT</a> license.

 ## Notes